mnckapilan/crdt-canvas/README.md

 # Canvas, a CRDT-powered collaborative whiteboard.

-Meet Canvas, a resilient collaborative drawing app using CRDTs and Apple's PencilKit.
+Meet Canvas, a resilient collaborative drawing app using CRDTs.

 ## Development

-After cloning this repo, make sure you run `npm install` in the Javascript folder, and then `carthage bootstrap` in the source folder.
+After cloning this repo, make sure you run `npm install` in the Javascript folder, and then `carthage update` in the source folder.

-If any changes are made in the Javascript folder, run `npm run build` in the Javascript folder before building the iOS App on XCode.
+XCode's Build should take care of all the build steps (including the Webpack Bundler).
+If you run into any issues building the app - get in touch with Kapilan.

 ## Development Team